"Where to next?" for RMA and NZ's RM System

 Berry Simons' Partner, Simon Berry presented a conference paper entitled “The Resource Management Act 1991 and New Zealand’s Resource Management System – Where to Next?” to the LegalWise Environment and Planning Updates and Reforms Conference in Auckland on 21 March 2018.

-The conference paper, co-authored with Senior Associate Helen Andrews, takes a fresh look at where New Zealand is headed in terms of RMA reform and RM system reform in light of the new policy / political context brought about by the election of the Labour-led Government in October 2017.
+The conference paper takes a fresh look at where New Zealand is headed in terms of RMA reform and RM system reform in light of the new policy / political context brought about by the election of the Labour-led Government in October 2017.
 In that regard, the shift in the political paradigm is palpable:

 “The Labour Party Manifesto (Environment) 2017 made a clear commitment to reverse “objectionable changes” that were made to the RMA by the previous government and to improve the Act’s workability.
 Thus, following the 2017 General Election, it appears we may have seen the “high water” of the ill-conceived and substandard legislation that has marked the last several years.
 The time is therefore ripe for an intelligent, informed and measured debate about the amendments that should be made to the RMA.”